Cisco-Kosha/airtable-connector/README.md

 # Kosha Airtable Connector

+![airtable](images/test.png)

 With Airtable you can create spreadsheets that function like databases.
-The fields in an Airtable table are similar to cells in a spreadsheet but have types such as 'checkbox', 'phone number', and 'drop-down list', and the cells can reference file attachments, such as images.

-You can create a database, set up column types, add records, link tables to one another, collaborate, sort records, and publish views to external websites.

-![airtable](images/test.png)
+The Kosha Airtable connecter enables you to perform REST API operations from the Airtable API in your Kosha workflow or custom application.
+Using the Kosha Airtable connecter, you can directly access the Airtable platform to:

+* Create bases (or databases)
+* Add records
+* Integrate your Airtable data with any external system

 ## Useful Actions

-Use the Airtable connector to integrate your Airtable data with any external system.
-The Airtable API follows REST semantics, encodes objects in JSON, and uses standard HTTP response codes.

-The Airtable API supports CRUD operations on Airtable records, tables, and schemas.
+You can use the Kosha Airtable connector to manage records, tables, fields, and bases.

-Refer to the Airtable connector [API specification](openapi.json) for details.
+Refer to the Kosha Airtable connector [API specification](openapi.json) for details.

-## Example Usage

-< sdk example? >
+### Managing Records

+A record is an individual unit in a table.
+Use the Airtable API to create, manage and delete records.

+### Managing Fields

+Fields are the units in records you use to store custom data.
+Use the Airtable API to create and update fields.

+### Managing Tables

+Tables are structural units that enable you to consistently store your Airtable data.

+### Managing Bases

+In Airtable a base—or database—is central place to store your data, including tables.
+You can use the API to list, get, and create bases.

 ## Authentication

-Configuration requires your personal access token tied to your Airtable connector and associated scopes.
+To authenticate when provisioning the Kosha Airtable connector, you need your [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens) tied to your associated scopes.